cafaitrien/FESCRedesign/docs/readme.md

 ### Site content freshness
 Overall, the content on the site is stale and needs to be refreshed.
 The last site update was in 2017.
 The last update on social media sites [Twitter](https://twitter.com/FESC_UF) and [Facebook](https://www.facebook.com/FLEnergySC/) were respectively on 17 March 2016 and 08 March 2016.

+### Device Support Necessary
+The website should be device agnostic and user's should be able to access the website using a variety of mobile devices, tablets and computers.
+If the device can run modern popular/mainstream browsers, then the website should be able to render on it.
+Currently, the website only appears to render properly in desktop mode.

 ### Recommendations for Improvement
 1. Redesign website navigation to use a single hierarchical top level navigation menu bar.
 The menu bar should be responsive and collapse down to a hamburger menu for mobile phones.